Updated: December 2020

 However, when it comes to pregnancy, definitions and parameters of normal are not so clear.
 Various organisations advocate differing diagnostic parameters, and Bonventura, Ernest & Dee (2015) describe a number of them.
 However, I’ll stick to the most commonly used criteria initiated by the International Association of Diabetes and Pregnancy Study Group (IADPSG).
 In 2010 the IADPSG Consensus Panel lowered the threshold for GD diagnosis.
 This move was based on the findings of one study – the HAPO study.
 This was an observational study looking at the risk of ‘adverse outcomes’ (see above) associated with 7 different categories of fasting BGLs; and with 1 hour and 2 hour BGLs after 75g glucose.
 The findings identified an association between fasting BGLs and the frequency of particular ‘adverse outcomes’ (see association vs causation in this post).
 The study reported: “frequencies in the lowest and highest [of the 7 fasting BGL] categories, respectively, were 5.3% and 26.3% for birth weight above the 90th percentile, 13.3% and 27.9% for primary [first ie. not VBAC] cesarean section, 2.1% and 4.6% for clinical neonatal hypoglycemia [low BGL], and 3.7% and 32.4% for C-peptide level [which reflects baby’s insulin levels] above the 90th percentile .”
 The amount that the 1 hour and 2 hour BGLs went up also influenced the frequency of ‘adverse outcomes’ – although the associations for primary c-section and neonatal hyperglycaemia (low BGLs) were weak.

-WHO changed their recommendations to align with IADPSG’s (previous recommendation = BGL ≥ 7 mmol/l fasting or ≥ 7.8 mmol/l two hours after 75g glucose load).
+WHO changed their recommendations to align with IADPSG’s.
 WHO even state in the recommendation that the quality of evidence to support this new threshold is ‘very low’, and the strength of the recommendation is ‘weak’.
 This threshold results in up to 18% of pregnant women meeting the criteria for GD (previously 5%).
-Kevat et al. (2014) raise a number of concerns about the impact of the lower threshold for Australian women – many of which can be applied to other populations.
-However, despite an initial wave of concern from care providers, consumers, maternity organisations and researchers – these new thresholds have made it into clinical guidelines and practice worldwide.
-So, here we are waiting for evidence to show that labelling a large proportion of women with GD will improve outcomes for women and babies.
+Kevat et al. (2014) raised a number of concerns about the impact of the lower threshold for Australian women – many of which can be applied to other populations.
+However, despite an initial wave of concern from care providers, consumers, maternity organisations and researchers – these new thresholds made it into clinical guidelines and practice worldwide.
+A recent Australian study examined the impact of introducing the new thresholds and found that: “There was an increase in annual incidence of GDM of 74% without overall improvements in primary health outcomes.
+This incurred a net cost increase of AUD$560 093.
+Babies of women with GDM had lower rates of neonatal hypoglycaemia and special care nursery admissions after the change, suggesting a milder spectrum of disease.”

 Treating the label